yanchuiko21/CarSales/README.md

 This is my university project where I was learning new programming language namely C.

 # What is this programme?
-This is Car Sales Market, where customer can view cars stock and choose car that he wanted and buy it.
-After purchase, he can go to sales data and check what model he bought and for what price.
-After all process, data stores to file.
+This is Car Sales Market.
+The point of the application is to create a visualization of real-world car market.
+This is a console programme that has a simple features like buy cars, view stock and view sales data.
+All data that user input stores in database in my case is csv file.